rathak18/rathak18/README.md

 - 🔭 I’m currently working on my personal Project
 - 🌱 I’m currently learning microservicess
 - 👯 I’m looking to collaborate on javascript develoment projects.
-- 🤔 I’m looking for help with DSA
+- 🤔 I’m looking for help with my personal project.
 - 💬 Ask me about DSA
 - 📫 How to reach me: [Linkedln](https://www.linkedin.com/in/rajendra-pathak-083131a0/)
 - 😄 Pronouns:  he/him